cgddrd/tsp-ga-solver/README.md

 To build both applications run the following commands:

-1) cd tsp-ga-solver
+1) `cd tsp-ga-solver`
-2) gradle :tsp-ga-router:assemble
+2) `gradle :tsp-ga-router:assemble`
-3) gradle :tsp-generator:assemble
+3) `gradle :tsp-generator:assemble`

-After each 'assemble' command, Gradle should automatically clean and build the Java projects, making sure to AUTOMATICALLY download any dependency libraries.
+After each `assemble` command, Gradle should automatically clean and build the Java projects, making sure to AUTOMATICALLY download any dependency libraries.

 Running:
 ========